-2 | Producing new spatial relations between citizens through the design of urban pedagogy frameworks, community workshops and urban campaigns that call-for and exercise the right to the city in all its derivatives.
+2 | Producing new spatial relations involving citizens through the design and implementation of urban pedagogy frameworks, community-led initiatives and urban campaigns that call-for and exercise the right to the city in all its derivatives.

 Lucia Babina is a cultural activist whose focus is on research and reactivation of sustainable ways of cohabitation and coexistence.
 Her aim is to reflect on the current global unevenness and injustice by means of collective and artistic process.
 She is the co-founder of iStrike and iStrike.ultd in Rotterdam, an environmental organization aimed at creating multidisciplinary platforms of analysis, comparison, and international exchange.
 With iStrike and Strike.ultd she co-produced projects such as: Ars&Urbis International Workshop (Douala, Cameroon, 2007), Salon Urbain de Douala (Douala, Cameroon, 2007), Moving in Free Zones #1 and 2 (Rotterdam, The Netherlands, 2007 and 2009), Talking About!
 (Rotterdam, The Netherlands, 2009).
 She is co-author of The Cook, the Farmer, His Wife and Their Neighbour as part of Stedelijk Goes West (Amsterdam, The Netherlands, 2009); Market Academy Naschmarkt as part of Wiener Festwochen (Vienna, Austria, 2010); TheBrantClub as part of Musagetes’ Guelph Program (Guelph, Canada, 2012).
+2017 and 2018 Lucia has been in residence at the Atelier LUMA in Arles and has initiated the Food Circle_Collective Kitchen together with Atelier LUMA and Petit à Petit.
+She has started a new project together with Morland Living Lab in Paris which will develop in 2019.
 Lucia has been giving lectures and producing writing contributions for several international platforms.

 Emiliano Gandolfi is an architect and independent curator, Director of the Curry Stone Design Prize and co-founder of Cohabitation Strategies.
 Gandolfi was co-curator the 11th International Architecture Exhibition – Biennale di Venezia, and before this role, he was curator at the Netherlands Architecture Institute in Rotterdam.
 He has curated exhibitions and presented work in numerous international venues including the Tirana Biennial, the International Architecture Biennale Rotterdam, the public art biennale Evento in Bordeaux.
 He is a co-founder of REbiennale, a cooperative platform created by a net of associations to share methods, processes and competences linked to self-construction.
 Over the past years Gandolfi has been involved in a wide range of projects, exhibitions and conferences that dealt with methodologies and strategies for urban transformation, on both theoretical and practical level.
 He has lectured and organized conferences in many institutions worldwide.

-The cooperative has formed project coalitions or collaborations with the following persons: Jeanne van Heeswijk, Teddy Cruz, Erik Swyngedouw, David Harvey, Ruedi Baur, Imke Plinta, Alejandro Echeverri, Tahl Kaminer, William Morrish, Lorenzo Romito, Michelangelo Pistolleto, Lucia San Roman, Damon Rich, Marjetica Potrc, Aetzel Griffioen, Peter Zuiderwijk, Merijn Oudenampsen, Jan Konings, Carlos García-Sancho, Taufan Ter Well, Florian Arrijuria-Minaberry, Anne-Cecile Paredes, Fanny Liatard and Emmanuelle Roussilhes-Pouchet.
+Cohabitation Strategies has worked in different localities around the world with a wide range of local and international specialists, including geographers, lawyers, anthropologists, sociologists, political-economists, environmentalists, artists, architects and urbanists.
+Projects collaborators include: Thomas Purcell, Guillermo Delgado, Philip Lühl, Angel Lara, Jeanne van Heeswijk, Teddy Cruz, Erik Swyngedouw, David Harvey, Ruedi Baur, Imke Plinta, Alejandro Echeverri, Tahl Kaminer, William Morrish, Lorenzo Romito, Michelangelo Pistolleto, Lucia San Roman, Shari Hersh, Damon Rich, Marjetica Potrc, Aetzel Griffioen, Peter Zuiderwijk, Merijn Oudenampsen, Jan Konings, Carlos García-Sancho, Taufan Ter Well, Florian Arrijuria-Minaberry, Anne-Cecile Paredes, Fanny Liatard and Emmanuelle Roussilhes-Pouchet.